 Theoretical Frameworks

 Critical Race Theory (CRT) originated in the 1970s as a movement in critical legal studies aimed at challenging race-neutral understandings of the U.S. legal system.
 This framework emphasizes that racism, rather than being an aberration, is pervasive, permanent, and normalized in U.S. policy and culture (Bell 1992; Delgado and Stefancic 2017).
 [Insert here – spell out exactly what CRT is/says – lay out all tenets] Although its origins lie in legal scholarship, CRT has been applied and further developed within the fields of sociology and education as well (Ladson-Billings and Tate 1995).
 Sociologists of education have utilized Critical Race theory and methodology to examine a broad range of issues such as affirmative action and race-sensitive post-secondary admissions, curricular tracking, residential and school segregation, and the school-to-prison pipeline, among other phenomena (Dutil 2020; Parker 1998; Solorzano and Ornelas 2004).
 Two core tenets of Critical Race Theory which are often employed in sociology of education scholarship are interest convergence and intersectionality.
-Together, both constructs highlight how systems of domination and subordination, such as race or sex, shape one’s social and political opportunity.
+Together, both constructs highlight how systems of domination and subordination shape diversity in higher education, specifically in terms of race and gender.

 Interest Convergence

 The principle of interest convergence was coined by Derrick Bell (1980) in his analyses of the landmark Supreme Court case Brown v.
 Board of Education (1954).
 This case ruled that racial segregation in public schools was unconstitutional, overturning the “separate but equal” clause established in Plessy v.
 Ferguson (1896).
-Bell argued that this decision was not solely motivated by a governmental commitment to furthering racial justice, but rather that whites in policymaking positions recognized the economic and political value of ending segregation – primarily to gain power and legitimacy on the global stage amid the Cold War era.
-From this, he developed the concept of interest convergence to describe the tendency that “the interest of blacks in achieving racial equality will be accommodated only when it converges with the interests of whites” (Bell 1980:523).
-In other words, white individuals and institutions will only support efforts towards racial equity when it benefits white society as well.
+Bell argued that this decision was not solely motivated by a governmental commitment to furthering racial justice.
+Rather, whites in policymaking positions recognized the economic and political value of ending segregation – primarily to gain power and legitimacy on the global stage amid the Cold War era.
+From this, Bell developed the concept of interest convergence to describe the tendency that “the interest of blacks in achieving racial equality will be accommodated only when it converges with the interests of whites” (Bell 1980:523).
+In other words, white individuals and institutions will only support efforts towards racial equity when these efforts stand to benefit white society as well.